Šajkaši: 19th century

-During the Austro-Turkish War of 1788–1791, the Austrians organized Serbian volunteers into special military force known as the Frei Corps (Free Corps), usually commanded by Austrian officers of Serbian descent.
+During the Austro-Turkish War of 1788–1791, the Austrians organized Serbian volunteers into special military force known as the Serbian Free Corps (Frei Corps), usually commanded by Austrian officers of Serbian descent.
+From the Šajkaš Battalion, Adjutant George Bešanović transferred to the Bosnian-Serbian Frei Corps in 1788.

+Lieutenant Gligorije Popović and Lieutenant Thimotie Zivković transferred to Count Gyulay's Frei Corps in 1793.
+Lieutenant Arsenije Sečujac transferred to the 3rd Serbian Frei Crops Battalion in 1813.

 Thirty-five were transferred to other regiments of the Military Frontier.
 Fifty-one died while in serving in the Battalion, but whether the death was in line of duty is not specified.
 Seventy-seven retired from the Battalion with pensions.
 The length of service varied from a few months to as many as 30 years, if not more.

 Several Serbs became majors, colonels and battalion commanders.
 In 1763, the year the Šajkaš Battalion was created, Theodor Stanisavljević was a Major and the Battalion Commander of the Petrovaradin Frontier Infantry Regiment.
 In 1773, he was Colonel in the Šajkaš Battalion.
 He died in 1783.

 Colonel Aron Stanisavljević, in 1813 after 35 years with the Battalion, was promoted to Brigadier General and Major-General and transferred to Banat.
 That same year, Lieutenant Colonel Johann Nepomuk Majdić became Battalion Commander.

 In 1816, Captain Thimotie Zivković returned to the Battalion and was promoted to Colonel and battalion Commander.
 In 1835, Colonel Franz Jankovic was appointed Major General and Commander of the Supreme Shipping Office in Vienna.

 In 1849, Major Johann Bunčić was the Battalion Commander of the Ogulin Frontier Regiment and Adjutant to the Austrian-Serbian Army Corps when he joined the Sajkas Battalion.
 The next year, he was transferred to the Petrovaradin Frontier Infantry Regiment as a colonel.

 Šajkaši Battalion

 The Frontier Šajkaši Battalion (Krajiški šajkaški bataljon), known in German as Czaikisten-Bataillon, was active in the period of 1763–1873.
 After the Treaty of Belgrade (1739) the Habsburg-Ottoman border was set up on the Danube and Sava rivers.
-The Šajkaši bands in Komarno, Esztergom, Győr and other places were abolished, until the establishment of the Šajkaši Battalion in Bačka, between the Danube and Tisa, in 1763 upon decision of the Habsburg War Council.
+The Šajkaši bands in Komárno, Esztergom, Győr and other places were abolished, until the establishment of the Šajkaši Battalion in Bačka, between the Danube and Tisa, in 1763 upon decision of the Habsburg War Council.
 The Serb colonising community which was employed into the battalion (the šajkaši) was given the Šajkaška region, which initially included six villages, eventually increased by eight.
 The battalion headquarters were in Titel.
 The battalion had four bands in 1769, with ca. 1,116 men, although it was constantly expanded.